jedmund/hensei-web/README.md

 ![Header image for hensei-web](README.png)

+# hensei-web

-hensei-web is the frontend for granblue.team, an app for saving and sharing teams for [Granblue Fantasy](https://game.granbluefantasy.jp).
+**hensei-web** is the frontend for granblue.team, an app for saving and sharing teams for [Granblue Fantasy](https://game.granbluefantasy.jp).

 ## Getting Started

-First, you have to set up your environment file. `.env.sample` is provided as an example, but here are the important bits with notes (you will still need to go to `.env.sample`!)
+First, you have to set up your environment file.
+You should start with [.env.sample](https://github.com/jedmund/hensei-web/blob/staging/.env.sample), but here are some gotchas:

 ### App URLs